alansoandso/pretty-print-json/README.md

+# Pretty print as JSON the contents of the clipboard

-# Installing to the pyenv 'tools3'
+### Installing to the pyenv 'tools3'

 **Installation**